 There is an endless list of things to do in Hawaii.
-From learning to smash open coconuts and making beautiful leis, to stargazing on top of a dormant volcano and heading out to one of only four green sand beaches in the world.
+From learning to smash open coconuts, mastering the Hawaiian language and making beautiful leis, to stargazing on top of a dormant volcano and heading out to one of only four green sand beaches in the world.
 Immerse yourself in Hawaiian culture as you discover its fascinating ocean and mountain landscape and explore the incredible jungle, volcanoes, and beaches.

 There are so many unique landscapes on this environmentally rich island, and the next few days have you exploring one of the coolest!
 This is sure to be an adventure of otherworldly perceptions, with self exploration and hiking throughout Volcanoes National Park, one of the most unique landscapes in the world.

-Time to reset and refresh on our new homebase for the second half of the program: Oahu Island!
-We make our way from Honolulu to the North Shore because, let’s be honest, can you consider yourself to truly understand the culture of Hawaii if you don’t get on a board and walk the walk?
+Time to reset and refresh at our new homebase for the second half of the program: Oahu Island!
+We make our way from Honolulu to Haleiwa because let’s be honest, can you consider yourself to truly understand the culture of Hawaii if you don’t get on a board and walk the walk?
 Or more aptly, surf the surf?

-While we’re in the area, we’ll be treated to an experience unlike any other - what goes on when a museum is closed (Okay, fine, otherwise known as Night at the Museum.
+Back in Honolulu, we will be treated to an experience unlike any other - what goes on when a museum is closed (Okay, fine, otherwise known as Night at the Museum.
 But funnier.
 And cooler.
 Unless you thought it was funny and cool, in which case this is it).